-On the 24th of July 1917, Lt.
+On the 24th of July 1917, 2/Lt.
 P.G.
-Taylor, as he recalls in his memoirs, was given the Military Cross and promoted to Captain.
-Unfortunately he received terrible news in the following days which overshadowed this prestigious award.
+Taylor was awarded the Military Cross and promoted to Captain.
+Unfortunately, he received terrible news in the following days which overshadowed this prestigious honour.
 Today many of Bill Taylor’s belongings are kept at the Australian War Memorial.

 ‘Congratulations? what for?’

 ‘MC.
 You’ve been awarded the Military Cross.’

 I could hardly believe it.
 I hadn’t got many Huns.
 None of us had.
 But it would be absurd to pretend that I was indifferent to this recognition.
 I was delighted to be the recipient of one of the few awards which came the way of our squadron and greatly encouraged.

 Later I saw the CO in the squadron office and he gave me a piece of the purple and white ribbon.

 ‘and, Taylor,’ he added, ‘see that you are properly dressed in the Mess tonight.’
 Lambert, who had his own sources of information, was waiting with more formal congratulations – and a needle already threaded…1